19 Apr The Biggest Mistake Most (In)Frequent Flyers Make

 It’s a great idea to keep an eye on your frequent flyer program’s newsletters as these might include more offers and tips on how to get more miles.

-Q: What if I forget to add/present my frequent flyer account number?
+Q: What if I forgot to add/present my frequent flyer account number or decided to join frequent flyer program after the flight?

-A: No problem, most airlines let you redeem miles for trips up to 6 months after completion.
-Just sign into your frequent flyer account and look for the ‘Redeem missing miles’ form.
-Note that you can submit a retro-credit form no sooner than 2 weeks after your trip.
+A: No problem, most airlines let you claim miles for trips up to 6 months after completion.
+Just sign into your frequent flyer account and look for the ‘Claim missing miles’ or ‘Request Mileage Credit‘ form.
+Note that you can submit a retro-credit form no sooner than 3-14 days after your trip.

 Q: Do frequent flyer miles have an expiration date?